Updated 18 days ago | GitHub

 Passwords should NEVER be stored in plain text.
 This is one of the worst security sins possible.
 A website compromises its own user accounts by storing passwords in plain text.
 Staff can easily read and use the passwords.
 They can be retained insecurely in old data backups or on discarded hardware.
 Attackers can steal them through techniques like SQL Injection.
 But plain text passwords also compromise the security of other websites because passwords are often re-used.
 It is common for stolen or leaked passwords from one site to be used to log in to other sites in the days and weeks that follow.

-The Plain Text Offenders website attempts to shame this bad behavior but publishing the names of sites which are discovered to either store or email plain text passwords.
+The Plain Text Offenders website attempts to shame this bad behavior by publishing the names of sites which are discovered to either store or email plain text passwords.

 Use One-way Encryption